-The other weekend, I attended the bridal shower of good family friend Joy.
-Joy is the baby sister of Mwarikhwa.
+The other weekend, I attended a bridal shower.
 It was a truly good shower, mainly because of two things: The company of the ladies present, the ambiance of the place, the novel things about the shower, the yellow theme, the guest speaker and last but not least – the bitings (those are not two things now, are they?).

-Here are some pieces of advice that Jennie shared that struck me that I thought to share with you:
+Here are some pieces of advice that she shared that struck me that I thought to share with you:

 - *Don’t enter marriage with an exit strategy in mind.

 - *A woman should take full charge of her house.

 - *Life is not always fair.
 You can be beautiful and the admiration of many, are smart, have brains, are ambitious, successful in your career, God-fearing and with good morals and principles to boot.
 And you are a praying woman.
 But yet you’re not finding the right man.
 Your season is coming.
 God is never too early or too late.

 - *Our parents’ marriages or lives have a great impact on the people that we are today.
 And for those of us who are parents, let’s be knowing that how we relate with our spouses will have a great influence on our children.